-The area-source fugitive dust (afdust) sector contains PM10 and PM{2.5} emission estimates for nonpoint SCCs identified by EPA staff as dust sources.
+The area-source fugitive dust (afdust) sector contains PM10 and PM2.5 emission estimates for nonpoint SCCs identified by EPA staff as dust sources.
 Categories included in the afdust sector are paved roads, unpaved roads and airstrips, construction (residential, industrial, road and total), agriculture production, and mining and quarrying.
 It does not include fugitive dust from grain elevators, coal handling at coal mines, or vehicular traffic on paved or unpaved roads at industrial facilities because these are treated as point sources so they are properly located.

-The afdust sector is separated from other nonpoint sectors to allow for the application of a "transport fraction," and meteorological/precipitation reductions for the year 2016.
+The afdust sector is separated from other nonpoint sectors to allow for the application of a "transport fraction," and meteorological/precipitation reductions based on the meteorological data for the year being modeled.
 These adjustments are applied with a script that applies land use-based gridded transport fractions followed by another script that zeroes out emissions for days on which at least 0.01 inches of precipitation occurs or there is snow cover on the ground.
 The land use data used to reduce the NEI emissions determines the amount of emissions that are subject to transport.
-This methodology is discussed in (Pouliot, et al., 2010), https://www3.epa.gov/ttn/chief/conference/ei19/session9/pouliot_pres.pdf, and in "Fugitive Dust Modeling for the 2008 Emissions Modeling Platform" (Adelman, 2012).
+This methodology is discussed in (Pouliot, et al., 2010), https://www3.epa.gov/ttn/chief/conference/ei19/session9/pouliot\pres.pdf, and in "Fugitive Dust Modeling for the 2008 Emissions Modeling Platform" (Adelman, 2012).
 Both the transport fraction and meteorological adjustments are based on the gridded resolution of the platform (e.g., 12km grid cells); therefore, different emissions will result if the process were applied to different grid resolutions.
 A limitation of the transport fraction approach is the lack of monthly variability that would be expected with seasonal changes in vegetative cover.
-While wind speed and direction are not accounted for in the emissions processing, the hourly variability due to soil moisture, snow cover and precipitation is accounted for in the subsequent meteorological adjustment.
+While wind speed and direction are not accounted for in the emissions processing, the hourly variability due to soil moisture, snow cover and precipitation are accounted for in the subsequent meteorological adjustment.

-For the data compiled into the 2014NEIv2, meteorological adjustments are applied to paved and unpaved road SCCs but not transport adjustments.
+For the data compiled into the NEI, meteorological adjustments are applied to paved and unpaved road SCCs but not transport adjustments.
 This is because the modeling platform applies meteorological adjustments and transport adjustments based on unadjusted NEI values.
-For the 2014NEIv2, the meteorological adjustments that were applied (to paved and unpaved road SCCs) had to be backed out in order reapply them in SMOKE.
-Because it was determined that some counties in the v2 did not have the adjustment applied, their emissions were used as-is.
-Thus, the FF10 that is run through SMOKE consists of 100% unadjusted emissions, and after SMOKE all afdust sources have both transport and meteorological adjustments applied according to year 2016 meteorology.
+For the 2017 NEI, the meteorological adjustments that were applied (to paved and unpaved road SCCs) were backed out in order reapply them in SMOKE.
+The FF10 that is run through SMOKE consists of 100% unadjusted emissions, and after SMOKE all afdust sources have both transport and meteorological adjustments applied according to year 2017 meteorology.